Linux - Create, Delete, Copy, and Move Files and Directories

 Once again, the -r option was used to do this recursively, delete the directory, then all of its subdirectories and files.
 When you copy or delete directories, remember to always add the -r option.

-Extra tip: if you want to quickly refer to your home directory without typing /home/alex or /home/john or whatever it might be, you can use the ~ sign.
+Tip: If you want to quickly refer to your home directory without typing /home/alex or /home/john or whatever it might be, you can use the ~ sign.
 For example, let’s say you’re in /etc and you want to copy the file called fstab.

-You can type
+You can run this command:

 cp fstab ~

-This is the same as typing
+This is the same as running the command:

 cp fstab /home/alex